-The licensee's calculation JAF-CALC-14-00029, "Hardened Containment Vent System: Dose Assessment," documents the dose assessment for both personnel habitability and equipment locations associated with event response to a postulated ELAP condition.
-The NRC staff audited calculation JAF-CALC-14-00029 and noted that the licensee used conservative assumptions to bound the peak dose rates for the analyzed areas.
+The licensee's calculation, PM-1190, documents the dose assessment for both personnel habitability and equipment locations associated with event response to a postulated ELAP condition.
+The NRC staff's audit of PM-1190 found that the licensee used conservative assumptions to bound the peak dose rates for the analyzed areas.
 For the sources considered and the methodology used in the dose calculation, the timing of HCVS vent operation or cycling of the vent will not create higher doses at personnel habitability and equipment locations (i.e., maximum doses determined in the calculation bound operational considerations for HCVS vent operation).
-The NRC staff's audit confirmed that the anticipated severe accident radiological conditions appear to not impact the operation of necessary equipment or result in an undue risk to personnel from radiation exposure.
+The NRC staff's audit confirmed that the anticipated severe accident radiological conditions will not preclude the operation of necessary equipment or result in an undue risk to personnel from radiation exposure.